 We asked 16 nutrition experts what snack they like to add to their client's meal plans, and here's what they told us.

-Log into That Clean Life to add any of these snacks to your next meal plan, whether it's for yourself or a client!
+Log into That Clean Life to add any of these snacks to your client’s meal plan!

 Vegan Ranch Dressing with Veggies